Detecting and Mitigating DDoS Attacks with AI: A Survey: AI Generated Mitigations

+Recent work tries to overcome the limitation of DRL-based methods, where the mitigation action set is usually discrete and limited in size, by using modern LLMs.
+This approach greatly generalizes the use of automatic AI-based mitigation techniques, but comes with its own drawbacks.
 Louro et al.~\cite{Louro-ARS-2024} establish a baseline by employing existing LLMs, both commercial and open-source, to tackle the mitigation task, a task at which they show limited to no success rates.
 Here, mitigation consists of emitting proper \texttt{iptables} and \texttt{snort} rules for various DDoS attacks that are passed as (structured) prompts.
 Significant improvements are shown by employing LoRA of LLMs and PEFT techniques to fine-tune existing open-source models, Mistral and LLaMA, for this mitigation task, which result in outputs consisting of advanced filtering rules with high success rates.
 Following the same process, ShieldGPT~\cite{Wang-APNet-2024} provides an AI-based DDoS mitigation software architecture that classifies incoming DDoS attacks and fine-tunes GPT for prompt templating \texttt{iptables} rules as required by each attack type.

-Some approaches, such as DrLLM~\cite{Yin-ARXIV-2024}, avoid fine-tuning by employing prompt engineering techniques like CoD, for templating the output, and Zero-shot CoT, for processing incoming flows as online timeseries.
+Some approaches, such as DrLLM~\cite{Yin-ARXIV-2024}, avoid fine-tuning by employing prompt engineering techniques like CoD, for templating the output, and Zero-shot CoT, for processing incoming flows as online time series.
 The authors prove the success of this approach on popular vanilla models like GPT, LLaMA, Qwen2 and Deepseek.
 While DrLLM handles solely DDoS detection, regardless of the attack type, this approach could be further extended to the mitigation tasks discussed above.

 If so far we have seen flows based on tools for tools, LLMs that produce rules for packet filters, there is also literature on fine-tuning LLMs for human agents under DDoS attack.
 Indeed, in ShieldGPT~\cite{Wang-APNet-2024}, the authors design a a separate sub-task to provide an explanation prompt template for the cybersecurity agent handling the case.
-The work of Păduraru et al.~\cite{Păduraru-ICSOFT-2024} introduces CyberGuardian based on a fine-tuned LLaMA model in order to aid agents in tackling various cybersecurity attack scenarios.
+The work of Păduraru et al.~\cite{Paduraru-ICSOFT-2024} introduces CyberGuardian based on a fine-tuned LLaMA model in order to aid agents in tackling various cybersecurity attack scenarios.
 In the DDoS scenario, 23 agents participate in simulated scenarios where they prompt the LLM to achieve two tasks: generating IP block lists and emitting appropriate firewall commands to stop the attack.